The cruciate ligaments are the important central 'stays' of the knee joint, contributing significantly to the stability of the joint.

 how the anterior cruciate twists

-Note in the sketch on the left how the anterior cruciate ligament attaches, and the anatomy when the knee is bent and straightened.
+Note in the sketch on the left the dynamic arrangement of the fibres of the ACL when the knee is bent and straightened.
 This is one of the reasons why ligament replacements do not do as good a job as the original ligament as this cannot be mimicked by the replacement.

 Back to top